fontanf/travellingthiefsolver/README.md

 ### Packing while travelling problem

+* Dynamic programming `-a dynamic_programming`
+  * Exact algorithm, for small problems

 * Sequential value correction `-a sequential_value_correction`
   * Very fast, a few seconds for very large problems
   * Works well when the capacity constraint is active